Near the middle of the night he ran down to our bedroom.

 If you don’t have your sword in battle, you’re in trouble.
 My son will have a sword.

-3 Ways to Teach Scripture to Our Children
+3 Ideas for Teaching Scripture to Our Children

 1. Commit to teaching them.
 I have thought about teaching my children scripture, but the truth is, over the last couple of years I have not put much effort into it.
 When they were little, before Caroline was born, I would sing them scripture all the time to tuck into their hearts.
-I’ve gotten lax.
-No more.
-Now, I have a plan.
+Then I guess I got tired and life kept moving and I forgot some of my ideals.
+Or maybe I was just trying to make it.
+I don’t know, but I am recommitting to imperfectly tucking God’s Word into their precious hearts.

 3. Sing.
 Kids love to sing, and quite frankly, even though I stink at it, so do I. Just the other day as we were practicing our first verse of the year I decided to break out into a rap.
 My children thought it was hilarious, and the words began to stick.
 I’ve always found it easier to remember scripture by making up songs to it, and so this has been our preferred way of memorization (even though my husband says all our songs sound the same!).
 Click here to see an example of how we used a song to memorize the 10 Commandments.